hdemos/Full-Stack/README.md

 <h2>6.
 Web Application Architecture </h2>
 [Started Improving]
 <UL>
-<LI>out common platforms as a service, e.g. Heroku and AWS.
+<LI>Familarize with platforms as a service(PaaS), e.g. Heroku and AWS.
 Heroku allows you to easily upload your code and have an application up and running with very little configuration or server maintenance and AWS offers dozens of products and services to help with storage, video processing, load balancing, and much more.
 <LI>Performance optimization for applications and modern browsers.
 <LI>Some opinions on what a web application architecture should include.
 <LI>Designing Web Applications by Microsoft.
 MVC.
-<LI>Most importantly though you should try to work on projects with people, look at codebases of popular projects on GitHub, and learn as much as you can from senior developers.
+<LI>Most importantly try to work collaboratively on small tasks with a variety of people (in-person, remote, singlular, teams).
+Look at codebases and examples of projects on GitHub or CodePen.
+Don't be afraid to ask a "stupid" question.
+We all likely had your question at one point or another.

  </UL>